-Polycystic Ovary Syndrome (PCOS) affects millions of women around the world, but it is still one of the most misunderstood endocrine disorders.
+Polycystic Ovary Syndrome (PCOS), recently renamed Polyendocrine Metabolic Ovarian Syndrome (PMOS), affects millions of women around the world, but it is still one of the most misunderstood endocrine disorders.

 This hormonal imbalance could also be a cause of other problems, including: